kpj/WebWrapper/README.md

 The latest documentation can be generated using doxygen.

-Particularly important is the object called ``PyInterface`` which allows access to more sophisticated functions is provided in javascript.
+Particularly important is the object called ``PyInterface`` which allows access to more sophisticated (python) functions from javascript.
 These functions are defined in ``./python/js_interface.py``.